- £601 per week

 Garden: Fully enclosed rear garden with lawn, patio area with table, chairs and barbecue, gate to river frontage with summer house.

-Parking: Designated parking for one car.
+Parking: Designated parking for one car only.

 Heating: Electric radiator central heating.